kienkanne/Comp_DD/README.md

-# SARS-CoV-2 Docking Pipeline
+# Computational tools for drug discovery

-## Merged Platform Migration
+## Introduction

 This repository runs end-to-end molecular docking workflows for a receptor PDB and a CSV of ligands.
 It currently supports: